vvaswani/bluemix-cities/README.md

 To deploy this application to your Bluemix space:

  * Clone the repository to your local system.
- * Run `composer update` to install all dependencies.
  * Create `config.php` with credentials for the various services.
 Use `config.php.sample` as an example.
  * Update `manifest.yml` with your custom hostname.
  * Push the application to Bluemix with `cf push`.